MarketPredict-BoEC/Market-Predict/README.md

 # MarketPredict tool
-**MarketPredict** is an implementation of the **BERT based Bag-of-Economic-Concepts (BERT-BoEC)** for the Financial Market _(FOREX and cryptocurrencies)_ trend prediction.
-For the implementation that uses BERT contextualized word embedding, please refer to folder _BERT_BoEC_  in MarketPredict.
-For the implementation of MarketPredict crawler, please refer to folder _crawler_.
+**MarketPredict** is an implementation of the **BERT based Bag-of-Economic-Concepts (BERT-BoEC)** for the Financial Market _(FOREX and cryptocurrencies)_ trend and price prediction.

+For the implementation that uses BERT-BOEC for price predcition, please refer to folder _BERT_BoEC/classification_  in MarketPredict.

+For the implementation that uses BERT-BOEC for trend predcition, please refer to folder _BERT_BoEC/regression_  in MarketPredict.

+For the implementation of MarketPredict crawler, please refer to folder _BERT_BoEC/crawler_.

 DataSets DOI in figshare: 10.6084/m9.figshare.11977908